REVOgati/ClientRecords_System/README.md

 * Any changes have to be approved.
 * One can branch the project and perform necessary manipulations, then submit commit and push requests.
+* You are welcome to contribute on the objective set in the next topic below - "Intended Next Phase".

+## Intended Next Phase
+ * They system creates a file with records.
+Next phase would be to intergrate the googlesheets with Tableau that creates specified visualizations using live incoming data.

+ *
 ## License

 This project is licensed under the [License Name](LICENSE).
 N/B : This Licence part is currently a placeholder.
 Though, it makes the README look beautiful.